aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 AI agents break every one of those assumptions.

 An agent's execution path is determined by natural language reasoning.
 The same input can produce different tool call sequences on different runs.
-The attack surface isn't just the API — it's every piece of text that enters the model's context window: user prompts, tool descriptions, retrieved documents, inter-agent messages, and persistent memory.
+The attack surface isn't just the API, it's every piece of text that enters the model's context window: user prompts, tool descriptions, retrieved documents, inter-agent messages, and persistent memory.

-As I documented in the [attack surface article]({% post_url 2026-02-20-llm-attack-surface %}), the moment you give a language model access to tools — file operations, Docker commands, database queries, email sending — you've created an autonomous agent whose blast radius is bounded only by its tool access and credential scope.
+As I documented in the [attack surface article]({% post_url 2026-02-20-llm-attack-surface %}), the moment you give a language model access to tools, file operations, Docker commands, database queries, email sending, you've created an autonomous agent whose blast radius is bounded only by its tool access and credential scope.

 Red teaming agents requires testing five properties that don't exist in traditional applications:

 | Property | Why It Changes Testing |
 |---|---|